binyang424/PolyTex/README.md

 ## Contributing

 We welcome contributions from anyone, even if you are new to open source.
-Please read our [Introduction to Contributing](https://github.com/PolyKriging/PolyKriging/wiki/Introduction-to-contributing) page and the [polyKriging Documentation Style Guide](https://docs.PolyKriging.org/dev/documentation-style-guide.html).
-If you are new and looking for some way to contribute, a good place to start is to look at the issues tagged [Easy to Fix](https://github.com/PolyKriging/PolyKriging/issues?q=is%3Aopen+is%3Aissue+label%3A%22Easy+to+Fix%22).
+Please read our [Introduction to Contributing](https://www.binyang.fun/polykriging/Introduction-to-contributing) page and the [PolyKriging Documentation Style Guide](https://www.binyang.fun/polykriging/documentation-style-guide.html).
+If you are new and looking for some way to contribute, a good place to start is to look at the issues tagged [Easy to Fix](https://github.com/binyang424/polykriging/issues).

 ## Citation

-To cite polyKriging in publications use
+`PolyKriging` is BSD licensed, so you are free to use it whatever you like, be it academic, commercial, creating forks or derivatives, as long as you copy the BSD statement if you redistribute it (see the  [License](./LICENSE.html) file for details).
+Although not required by the license, if it is convenient for you, please cite `PolyKriging` when using it in your work and also consider contributing all your changes back, so that we can incorporate it and all of us will benefit in the end.

-A BibTeX entry for LaTeX users is
+- To cite `PolyKriging` in publications use:

-polyKriging is BSD licensed, so you are free to use it whatever you like, be it academic, commercial, creating forks or derivatives, as long as you copy the BSD statement if you redistribute it (see the LICENSE file for details).
-That said, although not required by the polyKriging license, if it is convenient for you, please cite polyKriging when using it in your work and also consider contributing all your changes back, so that we can incorporate it and all of us will benefit in the end.
+- A BibTeX entry for LaTeX users is: